 Each spring, the Congressional Institute sponsors a nationwide high school visual art competition to recognize and encourage artistic talent in the nation and in each congressional district.
 I invite all high school students in Ohio's Second Congressional District to enter the annual competition.

-Students may submit their original, two-dimensional artwork to my district offices in Cincinnati or Peebles, and a panel of three judges will select first place, second place, and third place winners, alongside a "viewer's choice" determined by online voting.
+Students may submit their original, two-dimensional artwork via email to Evan.email@example.com and a panel of judges will select first place, second place, and third place winners, alongside a "viewer's choice" determined by online voting.

-The first place winner will have his/her work displayed for one year in the U.S. Capitol and will receive two plane tickets to Washington, D.C. for an awards ceremony recognizing each of the winners from across the nation.
+The first place winner will have his/her work displayed for one year in the U.S. Capitol and will receive an invitation to attend an awards ceremony in Washington, D.C. recognizing each of the winners from across the nation.
 The runners-up will have their artwork displayed prominently in one of my offices.

 The following guidelines apply for all entries:

--Each framed artwork can be no larger than 28 inches long, 28 inches wide, and 4 inches deep.
+Each framed artwork can be no larger than 26 inches long, 26 inches wide, and 4 inches deep.
 No framed piece should weigh more than 15 pounds.

 ***NOTE: In accordance with the suitability guidelines released by the House Office Building Commission, Congressman Wenstrup's staff will conduct a suitability review of all submissions prior to judging.
 They reserve the right to withdraw any piece deemed inappropriate for display in the U.S. Capitol.
 If you have questions about the Building Commission's guidelines, or if you are unsure about whether a particular submission is acceptable, please contact Congressman Wenstrup's staff.***